dacodmagagula/dont-phish-me/README.md

 ## License

-You can use this code however you like (see LISENSE).
+You can use this code however you like (see LICENSE).